 You can choose the age range of the child you wish to adopt.
 This may, however, affect your wait times.
 Most prospective adoptive parents would prefer to adopt a newborn baby, and the wait for a baby could be a bit longer than for an older child that is already waiting to be adopted.

 You deserve to hold out for what you ultimately are wishing for.

 One thing you will learn on your adoption journey is that the caseworkers involved in the adoption process will be more concerned about matching a child to the right family over and above matching a family to the child they most desire.

 Each child will have their own specific needs, and depending on the child’s age will depend on their length of history with any possible traumas they may have experienced.

-Although each state’s laws indicate that an adult may adopt a child at any age, there is still bias that effects reality in the adoption world.
+Although each state’s laws indicate that an adult may adopt a child at any age, there is still a bias that affects reality in the adoption world.

-A couple that is much older who wishes to adopt a newborn may find themselves on that waiting list for an extended amount of time, as the birth mother may likely choose to place her baby with younger prospective adoptive parents.
+A much older couple who wishes to adopt a newborn may find themselves on that waiting list for an extended amount of time, as the birth mother may likely choose to place her baby with younger prospective adoptive parents.